- Will Womply/Fast Lane submit my forgiveness application for me?

 How do I apply for PPP loan forgiveness?

-To apply for loan forgiveness, you’ll want to get together all of your documentation as outlined here and then contact your PPP lender.
+If you received any of your PPP loans (First or Second Draw) via DreamSpring or TMC, or if your lender has not opted-in, you will need to contact your lender for next steps and follow their instructions on applying for loan forgiveness.
+You’ll want to get together all of your documentation as outlined here and then contact your PPP lender.
 They will provide you with the correct loan forgiveness form to fill out for your application—either the SBA Form 3508, SBA Form 3508EZ, SBA Form 3508S, or a lender equivalent.
 (Forms 3508EZ and the 3508S are shortened versions of the application for borrowers who meet specific requirements.)
 Your lender can provide further guidance on which form you should use.

 Submit the form and documentation to your PPP lender and continue to communicate with your lender throughout the loan forgiveness process.
 Your lender will notify you of the forgiveness amount that the SBA pays and if you will have any payments due on your loan.